drewschrauf/link-value/README.md

 ## Example

-Lets solve the classic problem of making a form to edit items in a list of values.
+Let's solve the classic problem of making a form to edit items in a list of values.
 Our container holds the state and renders a Form taking a `value` (the list of books) and an `onChange` listener.

 ```javascript
 class Container extends Component {